huangli712/ACFlow/docs/src/man/param.md

 !!! note

-    The parameters in this block is valid for the `NevanAC` solver only.
+    The parameters in this block are valid for the `NevanAC` solver only.

 !!! warning